 Library Assessment is an important part of what we do at Dalhousie Libraries.
-As a participating unit in the Strategic Directions of the University, we view it as a way to demonstrate accountability, and as a way to document the Libraries’ contributions to the academic and scholarly success of our community.
+As a participating unit in the Dalhousie Strategic Plan, we view it as a way to demonstrate accountability, and as a way to document the Libraries’ contributions to the academic and scholarly success of our community.

 Library Assessment is labour-intensive, so we prioritize our projects in keeping with the Libraries Strategic Plan.
 These priorities are also driven by results of earlier assessment projects and by current operations.

 At Dalhousie, most librarians and many staff participate in Library Assessment work.
 Library Assessment system-wide is lead by the Coordinator of Assessment, Linda Bedwell.
-Collections Assessment is the responsibility of the Resources Management Librarian, Heather MacFadyen.
 Information Literacy Assessment is the responsibility of the Learning and Instruction Librarian, Lindsay McNiff.
-Assessment is also conducted for usability of the Website, ease of use for Primo, and in many other areas.
+Collections assessment is the responsibility of the Resources Team.
+Assessment is also conducted for usability of the website, ease of use for Primo, and in many other areas.